plainionist/plainionist.github.io/_posts/2024-05-30-Axios-Auto-Cache.md

 }
 ```

-and to parse text into json
+and to parse text into a Json object

 ```javascript
 function parseJson (data) {